liflab/beepbeep-3-book/pre-markdown/basic/README.md

 ## Closing processor chains {#closing}

 We mentioned earlier that a common mistake is to forget to connect two processors.
 A variant of this mistake is to forget to attach sources or sinks to the endpoints of a processor chain.
-Take the very simple example of the `Passthrough` processor, which simply takes input events and returns them as is to its output pipe.
+Take the very simple example of the <!--\index{Passthrough@\texttt{Passthrough}} \texttt{Passthrough}-->`Passthrough`<!--/i--> processor, which simply takes input events and returns them as is to its output pipe.
 It can be drawn as follows:

 {@img doc-files/basic/Passthrough.png}{A passthrough without a source or a sink.}{.6}